Discover Some of Our Construction Projects in New York

-Tradesmen craftsmen assisted in construction projects at Le Moyne College, a private Jesuit college in Syracuse, New York.
+Tradesmen craftworkers assisted in construction projects at Le Moyne College, a private Jesuit college in Syracuse, New York.
 In 2010, the college began construction on an environmentally friendly science facility.
-Craftsmen completed construction in 2012.
+Craftworkers completed construction in 2012.
 Instructors and students use the 48,000-square-foot classrooms, labs and lecture halls for teaching and research.

 Also known as Eastman Business Park, Kodak Park was built in the late 1890s and early 1900s to meet the rapid demand for photographic and motion picture film products.
 At its largest, Eastman Kodak employed more than 15,000 employees.

 The facility was comprised of 154 buildings and spanned 1,300 acres in Rochester, New York.
 A number of unused buildings were demolished in 2000.
 Tradesmen craftworkers helped renovate and prepare other buildings for lease by manufacturing and retail companies.

 Roswell Park Comprehensive Cancer Center is a cancer research and treatment center in Buffalo, New York.
 Founded in 1898, the medical facility conducts clinical research, develops new drugs and provides advanced treatment for adult and pediatric cancer.
 The Roswell Park campus features 15 buildings on 28 acres.
 Construction workers added a separate hospital building to house a diagnostic and treatment center.